Skip to main content

 Other enzyme-inducing drugs, including anticonvulsants, St John's wort, etc.

 Short course: advice is as per that above for rifampicin/rifabutin.
 Long course: women should be encouraged to use alternative methods of contraception.
-If, having considered alternatives, they still choose the COC pill, the patient should be advised of the increased risk of pregnancy.
+If, having considered alternatives, they still choose COC, the patient should be advised of the increased risk of pregnancy.
 Should use a preparation containing at least 50 micrograms of oestrogen.
 Tricycling or extended regimens as above should be used.
 If BTB occurs on 50 micrograms, the dose should be increased to a maximum of 70 micrograms.

 Lamotrigine.